+THURSDAY NOON.
 All is excitement here, and the number who arrive from Cleckheaton increases the confusion. considerable sensation.
 The whole of the industrious population, men and women, are opposed to the continuance of the strike, as they consider it only a plot of the League.
-They are only out on com-pulsion.
+They are only out on compulsion.
 Mr. T. B. Smith was to have addressed the people here to-morrow; but we are told that business of importance to the people's cause has compelled him to go on to Leeds.

-BIRSTAL.
-THURSDAY NIGHT.
+THURSDAY NIGHT

 We are in a sad state here, and throughout the district.
-The attack upon the people at Cleckheaton has roused a spirit of vengeance which, we fear, will produce some fearful consequences.
-The village is crammed with specials, police, and spies, and throw the Charter cause as much back as possible.
-MANCHESTER.
+The attack upon the people at Cleekheaton has roused a spirit of vengeauce which, we fear, will produce some fearful consequences.
+The village is crammed with specials, police, and spies, and the people are in a state of rage approaching to madness.
+To talk to them of peace and order, is like talking to the whirlwind.
+They swear that they will have vengeance, and that Cleckheaton shall. storm, and they can neither put it down nor guide it.
+All labour is at a stand, and nearly all the pits throw the Charter cause as much back as possible.

+MANCHESTER